Terrorism in China: Tibet

 The Tibetan Autonomous Region, highlighted in red, is home to approximately half of the country's ethnic Tibetan population.

 Tibet, the homeland of 6.5 million Tibetans, about half of whom live in the Tibetan Autonomous Region ("Tibet") and slightly more in the neighbouring provinces of Qinghai, Yunnan, Gansu and Sichuan, lies for the most part within the People's Republic of China.
-For centuries Tibet resisted Chinese influence and control, with varying effectiveness.
+For centuries, Tibet resisted Chinese influence and control, with varying effectiveness.
 During periods when China was dominant, little more was involved than a Chinese governor and a garrison in Lhasa and Chinese administration in border areas such as Amdo and Kham with mixed populations of Tibetans and Chinese; no attempt was made by the Chinese to displace the Tibetan aristocracy or political and religious institutions of Tibet.
 From 1912 until 1950, Tibet experienced a period of de facto independence from Chinese rule, following the fall of the Qing dynasty.
 However, in 1950, the Chinese annexed Tibet and its outlying areas, occupied it, displaced Tibetan political and religious institutions, and assumed governance of the nation.
-Tibetan resistance since 1950 has taken a variety of forms, including instances of armed resistance that has been described as terrorism by Chinese authorities.
+Tibetan resistance since 1950 has taken a variety of forms, including instances of armed resistance that have been described as terrorism by Chinese authorities.

 Discontent surrounding the Chinese-implemented land reforms and assimilation policies in Tibetan areas led to revolts and intermittent warfare, although the Chinese central government took care to delay or lengthen the implementation of certain programs in comparison to the rest of the nation.
 Some Tibetan paramilitary groups during the period, such as Chushi Gangdruk, received covert material and training support from the Central Intelligence Agency and the Taiwan-based Kuomintang government.
 The resistance culminated in the 1959 Tibetan Rebellion.
 The uprising was suppressed by Chinese forces, leading to the flight of the 14th Dalai Lama and some 100,000 other Tibetans to India.